We get a lot of questions about rye and gluten: does rye have gluten? how much compared to wheat? and is it the same type of gluten as that of wheat?

 Does rye have less gluten than wheat?

 While varieties of grain and flour vary in their gluten content, rye tends be much lower in gluten than wheat or barley.
 This study has found, for example, that per 100g of flour, wheat tends to have around 8.92g of gluten, almost three times higher than rye at around 3.08g.
 This explains why rye bread does not rise as easily as and is usually denser than wheat bread.
-It’s important to note, however, that we are not comparing like for like here – wheat, rye and barley different types of gluten with different characteristics.
+It’s important to note, however, that we are not comparing like for like here – wheat, rye and barley have different types of gluten with different characteristics.

 Does rye have different type of gluten compared to wheat?